JB-26/website-portfolio/src/blog/2021-09-27-postman-tips.md

 It's great that this tool exists, especially if you want to automate a lot of your testing using your Postman collection.

 That about wraps up this post!
+I'll do another Postman tips and tricks post in the future (or even just a post about Postman).
+I do encourage you to read the Postman [blog](https://blog.postman.com/) and read the release notes for new versions as they provide a great insight in what's changed and what's going on at Postman in general.

 Thanks for reading! 👏